ibm-cloud-docs/satellite/hadr.md

 It is your responsibility to continuously test your plan for HA and DR.

-Interruptions in network connectivity and short periods of unavailability of a service might occur.
+Interruptions in network connectivity and short periods of unavailability of a service can occur.
 It is your responsibility to make sure that application source code includes [client availability retry logic](/docs/resiliency?topic=resiliency-high-availability-design#client-retry-logic-for-ha) to maintain high availability of the application.
 {: note}

 You are responsible for configuring your cluster to achieve the appropriate level of availability for your apps and services.
 The level of availability that you set up for your cluster impacts your coverage under the [{{site.data.keyword.cloud_notm}} HA service level agreement terms](/docs/overview?topic=overview-slas).
 For example, to receive full HA coverage under the SLA terms, you must set up a multizone cluster with a total of at least 6 worker nodes, two worker nodes per zone that are evenly spread across three zones.